Marc Rogers (security researcher): Noted initiatives

 As the principal security researcher of Lookout, Rogers identified a flaw in Google Glass that gave the hacker complete control of the device.
 Another noted hack was his exploit of Apple’s TouchID technology, which gave him control of the iPhone 5’s fingerprint sensor, a feat that he also executed on the iPhone 6.
 Together with Kevin Mahaffey, Rogers also breached the technology-heavy Model S car in 2015 during his employment as principal security researcher at CloudFlare.
 Using a laptop, they were able to remotely control various Tesla functions.
 They hacked the company’s network and accessed data that allowed them to get administrative access to the Model S.

 In 2020, Rogers co-founded the COVID-19 Cyber Threat Intelligence (CTI) League, a group formed to combat hacks against medical facilities and frontline respondents during the COVID-19 pandemic.
 The group is composed of nearly 400 cybersecurity expert volunteers and Rogers was one of its four initial managers.
 He is also among the organizers of DEF CON security conference, the largest gathering of hackers in the world.

 Rogers also does consultation work for television shows that deal with cyber security such as Mr. Robot and The Real Hustle.
 He is currently the co-founder and chief technology officer of the startup nbhd.ai.

-Book

-In 1999, Rogers published A New Hacker Taxonomy.
-In this book, he suggested the classification of computer criminals based on factors that provide opportunities to commit cybercrime such as affordability, acceptable risk, attractiveness, availability, and anonymity.
-He also identified internal and external factors that drive people into hacking.
-For Rogers, hackers driven by internal reasons are those who do it for pleasure and also for the benefit of gaining new knowledge.
-Externally driven hacking, he explained, are undertaken for money or securing work for proving a successful computer break-in.
+In 1999, Rogers wrote an article A New Hacker Taxonomy suggesting the classification of computer criminals based on factors that provide opportunities to commit cybercrime such as affordability, acceptable risk, attractiveness, availability, and anonymity.